abrartarafder/Cruise-Critic-PowerBI-Project/README.md

 ![Cruise Analytics Star Schema](PowerBIModelling/PowerBISchema.png)

-### Key Metrics
-- Average Rating
-- Average Price
-- Price per Day
-- Trip Duration

----

-## Dashboard Insights
+## Dashboard 1
-The dashboard enables analysis of:
+The first dashboard enables analysis of:
 - Estimated Cost (the rough approximation is given by assuming that 60% of the total revenue is cost).
 - Estimated Profit (the rough approximation is given by assuming that 40% of the total revenue is profit).
 - Total Amount Spent on Cruises by Year
 - Estimated Profit by Company Name
 - Visual of Destination

+-